 The United Kingdom has a total of 57 counties.
-However, only ten of those are considered to be their major counties.
+However, only ten of these are considered to be major counties.
 These include London, Birmingham, Glasgow, Liverpool, Bristol, Manchester, Sheffield, Leeds, Edinburgh and Leicester.

 London is the capital city of the United Kingdom and it is the center of all business, entertainment, architecture and education.
 It is considered to be one of the oldest great cities in the world.
 Its history spans over two millenia and it continues to thrive with its bustling cityscapes.

 is most popularly known for being home to the Cadbury chocolate.
 It is located in the West Midlands region of England.